droe/sslsplit/README.md

 SSLsplit implements a number of defences against mechanisms which would normally prevent MitM attacks or make them more difficult.
 SSLsplit can deny OCSP requests in a generic way.
-For HTTP and HTTPS connections, SSLsplit removes response headers for HPKP in order to prevent server-instructed public key pinning, for HSTS to avoid the strict transport security restrictions, and Alternate Protocols to prevent switching to QUIC/SPDY.
+For HTTP and HTTPS connections, SSLsplit mangles headers to prevent server-instructed public key pinning (HPKP), avoid strict transport security restrictions (HSTS), and prevent switching to QUIC/SPDY, HTTP/2 or WebSockets (Upgrade, Alternate Protocols).
 HTTP compression, encodings and keep-alive are disabled to make the logs more readable.

-As an experimental feature, SSLsplit supports STARTTLS and similar mechanisms, where a protocol starts on a plain text TCP connection and is later upgraded to SSL/TLS through protocol-specific means, such as the STARTTLS command in SMTP.
-SSLsplit supports generic upgrading of TCP connections to SSL.

 See the manual page sslsplit(1) for details on using SSLsplit and setting up the various NAT engines.